This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 But beyond the hearty Polish fare, the culinary scene is flourishing with many young chefs experimenting with interesting flavors and opening hip restaurants and bars.
 Our absolute favorite restaurant in Kraków is a Mexican restaurant called Manzana.
 Be sure to check it out if you’re ever in the city and remember to treat it as a tapas place.
 The appetizers are definitely the best.
 I mean, homemade chips and salsa, taquitos with chipotle mayo and gorditas with ridiculously tender and juicy meat… Yuuuuuum!

 Whatever you end up eating, it will generally be very well-priced.
 You can eat at fancy restaurants for a quarter of the price compared to similar establishments elsewhere in Europe.
-Which brings me to my next point…
+And that brings me to my next point…

 5. It’s affordable